fiott248/Couchplayers/README.md

 <li><a href="https://cloudinary.com/">Cloudinary API</a></li>
 <li><a href="https://couchplayers.com">Couchplayers.com</a></li>

 After creating the accounts make sure that you will update the Project with your API keys.
+I have also included the Composer folder to include both API`s